kartik-v/yii2-grid/README.md

 - `pageSummaryRowOptions`:  _array_, HTML attributes for the page summary row.
 Defaults to `['class' => 'kv-page-summary warning']`.

 ### Export Grid Data (New)
 This is a new feature added to the GridView widget.
-It allows you to export the displayed grid content as HTML, CSV, or EXCEL.
+It allows you to export the displayed grid content as HTML, CSV, TEXT, or EXCEL.
 It uses the rendered grid data on client to convert to one of the format specified using JQuery.
 This is supported across all browsers.

 ## Data Column (Enhanced)